Smoothed Online Learning for Prediction in Piecewise Affine Systems

 } We call the first event look-ahead classification error and the second permutation disagreement error.
 To bound the first of these, we further decompose the look-ahead classification error event: \iftoggle{icml} { $ \left\{ \pi_{\tau + 1}(\gtil_\tau(\barbx_t)) \neq \gstar(\barbx_t) \right\} \subset \left\{ \pi_{\tau+1}(\ghat_{\tau+1}(\barbx_t)) \neq \gstar(\barbx_t) \right\} \cup \left\{ \gtil_\tau(\barbx_t) \neq \ghat_{\tau+1}(\barbx_t) \right\}.$ } {

 } Controlling the first of these events is proved as a corollary of the bound on the permutation disagreement error and we defer its discussion for the sake of simplicity.
-To bound the indicator loss of the second event, we use the fact that indicator loss is upper bounded by $\elltilgamma[\ghat_{\tau+1}]$ and apply standard online learning techniques to show that the regret on the $(1/\gamma)$-Lipschitz and convex surrogate loss can be controlled using online gradient descent.
+To bound the probability of the second event, upper bound the indicator loss by $\elltilgamma[\ghat_{\tau+1}]$ and apply standard online learning techniques to show that regret of OGD on the $(1/\gamma)$-Lipschitz and convex surrogate loss is small.
 We then use smoothness to show that the optimal comparator with respect to the surrogate loss does not experience large regret with respect to the indicator loss, which in turn has a comparator experiencing zero loss due to the well-specified nature of $\gstar$.
 Thus, putting everything together, this provides bound on the look-ahead classification error, with full details presented in \Cref{app:lookahead}.